A first-day ESL class activity: Writing ID cards

 What are your interests?

-A couple of the useful expressions found in this lesson will come in naturally helpful for this exercise.
+A couple of useful expressions in this lesson will naturally be helpful for this exercise.
 The two expressions are:

 Can you repeat that, please?